DataFlares/DataFlares/README.md

 Now privacy can be restored while surfing and the user has the chance to decide by him- or herself if he or she wants to be tracked or not.

 ## The Project
 The idea of Data Flares was born during a late-night discussion on a trip through Colombia.
 We came up with an interesting approach to data privacy, and a couple of months later and back in Germany, we decided to give it a try.
 In contrary to common approaches (e.g. AdBlocker, Ghostery), our solution doesn’t block tracking but blurs with additional data.
 That works not purely random, but with a controlled random simulation as close to the user side as possible.

-An approach that hasn’t been seen before.
+#### Structure
 The software is divided into two components

-- a browser extension that executes planned actions in the browser without the user having to take action (JAMES.js)
+- a browser extension that executes planned instructions in the browser without the user having to take action (JAMES.js)
-- an algorithm that generates simulated user behavior and converts it into commands that the runner can execute (SOPHIE.js)
+- an algorithm that generates simulated user behavior and converts it into instructions that JAMES can execute (SOPHIE.js)

 While JAMES is installed in the user's browser, SOPHIE is supposed to run on a server.
-This way, JAMES can always get the latest instructions from SOPHIE and benefit from new developments without the user having to update.
+This way, JAMES can always get the latest instructions from SOPHIE and benefit from new developments without the user having to update persistently.
+For detailes specifications for the two components refer to XXXX

-Roadmap:

-- Build JAMES.
-- Build SOPHIE.
-- Make SOPHIE good.
+#### Roadmap
+We are currently in pre alpha state, in other words we are just getting started. the goal is to have a beta version by mid 2021.

+- Build minimum working versions of JAMES and SOPHIE by February 2021
+- Upgrade JAMES to effective and fast execution and SOPHIE to good behavior generation by June 2021

 ## Contributing